rpcrimi/PEP0008/markdown/layout.md

 from foo import bar

-__all__ = ['Cat', 'Dog', 'Fish']
+__all__ = ['Cat', 'Dog', 'Fish', 'Bird']

 isPet = True
 canFly = False
 currentPets = []
 ```

 Now, a developer trying to read this code can easily tell what is going on.
 For example, the developer can tell that `sys`, `os`, `numpy`, and `math` are standard library modules while `nltk` is a third party module and `foo` is a local module.
-The comments at the top clearly state the usage of the module and the gobals at the bottom are clearly meant to be used within the module.
+The comments at the top clearly state the usage of the module and the globals at the bottom are clearly meant to be used within the module.

 <a id="Indentation"></a>
 ## Indentation